AdaCore/spark2014/docs/ug/appendix.rst

 "Off shall not enclose On" rule because the Spark_Mode of the entire instance is Off.
-Similarly, such an ignored SPARK_Mode specification could not violate the preceding rule that a SPARK_Mode specification shall only only apply to a (section of a) library-level entity.]
+Similarly, such an ignored SPARK_Mode specification could not violate the preceding rule that a SPARK_Mode specification shall only apply to a (section of a) library-level entity.]

 SPARK_Mode is an implementation-defined Ada aspect; it is not (strictly speaking) part of the |SPARK| language.
 It is used to notionally transform